 5.)
-Always Be Prepared for the Unknown
+Prepare for the Unknown

 Colic is usually when a healthy baby cries for more than 3 hours a day, at least 3 days a week, for over 3 weeks.
 It usually starts in the first few weeks of life.
 Babies may experience increased crying in the evening and at night.
 Research indicates that the type of bacteria in the infant’s digestive system may determine whether a child is colicky.
 This suggests a role for probiotics to help support a balance of good bacteria in the digestive tract of colicky infants.
 In particular, the probiotic Lactobacillus reuteri has been clinically shown in multiple studies to reducing crying time in colicky infants.
 Comforting probiotics are a great way to improve the good bacteria in baby’s digestive system.

 I’m so glad that I’m stocked up on Gerber’s Soothe drops that contain L. reuteri, a comforting probiotic that is safe for infants and similar to those found in breastmilk.
 Gerber Soothe products can effectively help babies to reduce crying time.
 I’m glad I have the Gerber Soothe Infant formula on hand too, because both A and C had a couple of weeks in their newborn days where they needed formula in addition to my breastmilk to meet their needs.